DilanCF/CMSC412_notes/lecture/Lecture14.md

 ![Alt text](img/Lecture14/image-18.png)

-Backing store: Secondary sorage (HDD, etc)
+Backing store: Secondary storage (HDD, etc)

 Phys memory space can now surpass main memory

-***28:58***

-we have to be able tyo take the image that is stored in memory, roll it out, and put a new one in
+We have to be able tyo take the image that is stored in memory, roll it out, and put a new one in

 ![Alt text](img/Lecture14/image-19.png)